 - Business phone system: It is a cloud-based phone system with various features such as an auto attendant, extensions, custom greetings, caller menus, etc. Companies can also select a business number with a local or toll-free area code.

 - Remote receptionist services: It offers remote basic customer services, and calls are answered in the company name, screened, and forwarded to the respective voicemails.

-- Digital mail service: Some virtual office centers also provide digital scanning services to view a scanned copy of their mail before getting it forwarded or trashed.
+- Digital mail service: Some virtual office centres also provide digital scanning services to view a scanned copy of their mail before getting it forwarded or trashed.